 A. Sexual and Gender Based Offenses

-All sex or gender based reports involving a student (other than graduate students in the capacity of an instructor), either as a respondent or a complainant, will be governed by Fordham University’s Sexual and Related Misconduct Policy and Procedures For the Fordham University Community which can be found here.
+All sex or gender based reports involving a student (other than graduate student workers acting in the capacity as an instructor or other type of employee), either as a respondent or a complainant, will be governed by Fordham University’s Sexual and Related Misconduct Policy and Procedures For the Fordham University Community which can be found here.

 All sex or gender-based reports involving an employee will be reviewed by the Office of Human Resources Management and the Title IX Office to determine the appropriate procedural steps available to the parties.